jeronimovalencia/MultilineQueues/README.md

 ## GameMLQs

 In the appendix of [MV24], we define an insertion algorithm on multiline queues to give an explicit bijection from MLQs and semistandard Young tableaux.
 This insertion algorithm always reminded me of Connect4.
-In *GameMLQs*, I implemented the game.
+In *GameMLQs*, I implemented the methods to play the game.

-- With Stephan Pfannerer-Mittas we made the game on HTML so that it can be played in : https://c-viz.github.io/MLQ/
+- With Stephan Pfannerer-Mittas we implemented the game on HTML so that it can be played in : https://c-viz.github.io/MLQ/

 ### How to play